curious-containers/cc-server/docs/user.rst

        }
    }

 CLI Parameters
 ^^^^^^^^^^^^^^

-Running an application in a container with certain parameters can be achieved by setting a JSON object with key-value pairs in the **parameters** field of **application_container_description** in a task.
-There are no constrains that limit the content of this field, as shown in the example below.
+Running an application in a container with certain parameters can be achieved by setting a JSON object with key-value pairs or a JSON array in the **parameters** field of **application_container_description** in a task.

+The following example shows a JSON object, which contains strings, numbers, objects and arrays.

 .. code-block:: json